OldUser101/tars/README.md

 This will run the `fs:copy` transform (see below), copying `src/hello.txt` to the `dst` directory.

+Targets can contain many values, this is defined by the transform being applied.
+The only two required values are `name` and `transform` which are used by tars. `type` is also reserved for use by tars.

 Hopefully you can see how easy tars is to use.

 ## Plugins